mjun0812/mjun0812.github.io/src/content/posts_en/2024-03-06-create-ml-server.md

 published: true
 ---

 Hello.
-This time I'll write the steps to install NVIDIA CUDA and build an environment for running PyTorch, TensorFlow, etc. using NVIDIA GPUs.
+This time I'll write about the steps to install NVIDIA CUDA and build an environment for running PyTorch, TensorFlow, etc. using NVIDIA GPUs.

 While there are many such articles out there, this article differs from others in that it assumes use as a server shared in laboratories or companies.